joelhochstetter/NWNsim/README.md

 ## License
-This code is for non-commercial use under a CC BY license (Creative Commons Attribution 4.0 International License).
+This code is available under a [Attribution-NonCommercial-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-nc-sa/4.0/)

+This license strictly prohibits commercial use of the code or derivatives.
+This includes the prohibition to use the code for the training of AI models for any commercial purpose.
+Any research, academic, or personal use is permitted.